dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 ### Pattern matching

 Java 16 introduced *pattern matching* with the *instanceof* operator.
-This can be used in the condition of an if-statement, to shorten the code (by getting rid of the distinction between a type check and the actual cast).
+This can be used in the condition of an if-statement, to shorten the code (by getting rid of the distinction between a type check and the actual cast, combining them instead).

 The pattern match looks like a normal "instanceof check" enhanced with a *pattern variable*.
 The pattern variable should not be reassigned within its scope.